catalingavan/logbee.Documentation/source/on-premises/installation/local-server/installation-guide.rst

 Post deployment
 -------------------------------------------------------

-Your logBee server is running and ready to process the logs.
+Your logBee app is running and ready to process the logs.
 You can update your .NET applications to start sending the logs to the newly created logBee.Backend application.

 Make sure you update the configuration values, respectively the "OrganizationId", "ApplicationId" and "ApiUrl".